 The Company recognises the risk of being exposed to local and international securities including equities, fixed income and foreign exchange rate ("FX"), along with fund investments.
-Consequently, the Board sets limits and rules to prevent market risk exposure to exceed a material amount relative to the company's capital base.
+Consequently, the Company's Board of Directors sets limits and rules to prevent market risk exposure to exceed a material amount relative to the Company's capital base.

-Currently the company is not allowed to hold any market positions without Board approval.
+Currently the Company is not allowed to hold any market positions without Board approval.